quirky14-dev/HiveSync/phases/Phase_G_Plugins.md

 - If CLI is not installed, show a non-blocking warning.
 - CLI output MUST be parsed in JSON mode for stable plugin integration.
 - Plugins MUST NOT store API tokens.
 Authentication must pass through Desktop Proxy or personal API token env var.

+### G.7.2 Event Flow Mode Compatibility (Required)

+Plugins do NOT participate directly in Event Flow Mode, but they MUST pass through any `eventflow_enabled` flag received from Desktop or supplied by the user’s environment.

+Rules:

+1. If Desktop Proxy Mode is active, plugin MUST forward `eventflow_enabled` exactly as Desktop provides it.
+2. Plugins must NOT attempt to infer or suppress Event Flow Mode.
+3. Plugins must NOT generate eventflow interaction logs (only Mobile/iPad do this).
+4. If Direct Mode is used and user triggers a preview from a file linked to a Map context, plugin MUST include:

+`{ "eventflow_enabled": true }`

+Failing to propagate this flag breaks Event Flow Mode.

 ---